-We plan to begin processing business returns on January 6, 2017.
+We plan to begin processing business returns on January 8, 2018, the same day the IRS begins accepting returns.
 No returns will be processed before the start-up dates, even if sent prior to that date.
 The Comptroller's Office recommends filing electronically to ensure returns are received and processed quickly.

 Claiming Business Income Tax Credits

 For tax years beginning after December 31, 2012, you must file your tax return electronically in order to claim a business tax credit unless you submit a waiver from the electronic filing requirement.
 To request a waiver from filing the Form 500CR electronically, you must submit a completed Form 500CRW Waiver Request For Electronic Filing of Form 500CR and it must be attached to Form 500CR in the filing of your return.